jambuur/APEDSK99/README.md

 2. *flash-flash*      : can't read DSR binary image (/xxxxxxxx.DSR)
 3. *flash-flash-flash*: no valid DSR header (>AA) at DSR RAM >4000

+### *Uploading Sketches*

+You should make sure APEDSK99 is idle or even better, switch off the TI before uploading the APEDSK99 sketch from the Arduino IDE.
+If you don't, there is a slight chance the Arduino bootloader gets corrupted and you'll need a second Arduino to restore it.
+Yes I have been there.

+Alternatively you could connect [_Analog 1_ to _+5V_](img/A15V.jpg) with a jumper wire before uploading; this disables the APEDSK99 sideport buffer IC's so you can leave the TI powered on.
+In fact, if you intend to put APEDSK99 in some sort of case, plan a switch for this.
+It's not only handy for uploading sketches but also for temporarily circumventing _TI Extended BASIC_'s LOAD feature.

+### *Updating the DSR*

+I compile the DSR .a99 file with [xtd99 TI99 cross development tools](https://endlos99.github.io/xdt99/) and then use [this hex editor](https://mh-nexus.de/en/hxd/) for padding the binary file with zero's to the full 8KB.
+After that it's just a matter of saving the binary file as APEDSK99.DSR in the root of the SD.

+### Feeling Brave - DIY from scratch

+If you decide to build one yourself, I have compiled a handy document to get you started.
+Just ping me with any questions through Github, YouTube or AtariAge (JJB).

 ### *I know*

 Writing software is a hobby, not my profession.
 No doubt some gurus would achieve the same functionality with half the code.
 But I dare to say that at least the basic DSR I/O routines in the sketch are reasonably efficient, useful and fast.
 Anyway I am content with dusting off that stack of virtual floppies, have a beer and admire my work.